GitTestingPat/SQL/README.md

-# Proyecto SQL
+# SQL Project

-Este es un proyecto de prueba para trabajar con SQL.
+This is a test project for working with SQL.

-## Cómo usar el proyecto
+## How to use the project
-1. Clona el repositorio.
+1. Clone the repository.
-2. Abre tu herramienta de gestión de bases de datos.
+2. Open your database management tool.
-3. Ejecuta los scripts SQL proporcionados.
+3. Run the provided SQL scripts.

-## Requisitos mínimos
+## Minimum requirements
-- Un gestor de bases de datos SQL (MySQL, PostgreSQL, etc.)
+- An SQL database management system (MySQL, PostgreSQL, etc.)
-- Conocimientos básicos de SQL.
+- Basic SQL knowledge.